MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1702.md

 - **Group Discovery**
 Azure AD does not have an OU that stores groups.
 Instead, use the same general structure as the System or User queries and configure the LDAP query to point to the OU that contains the groups you want to discover.

+See the following for more information about Azure AD:
+ - [Azure Active Directory Domain Services](https://azure.microsoft.com/en-us/services/active-directory-ds) on azure.microsoft.com
+ - [Active Directory Domain Services Documentation](https://docs.microsoft.com/azure/active-directory-domain-services) on docs.microsoft.com.